Rolland306/Light-and-Sound-Memory-Game/README.md

 To start with, if we were to build a more complex web application that would incorporate the use of a backend and database, besides considering the loading time for a webpage and security features in a programming language, are there other factors to be considered when choosing which language to use for the application?
 Also, is there need for one to have extensive knowledge of networking and cybersecurity when building web applications?
 Finally, is there a need for a developer to have in-depth knowledge of the implementation of libraries used in an application, or it is adequate to only know how to invoke and use methods from libraries?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

 To begin with, I would implement a feature that keeps a record of player's scores on a scoreboard even after exiting the game.
+In addition, I would include a feature that allows a player to choose a difficulty level.
+A hard difficult level being one where the clue sequence is played at a fast rate.